Supplement review

 Drug interactions via CYP3A4 and P-glycoprotein.
 Berberine inhibits the CYP3A4 enzyme and the P-glycoprotein transporter your body uses to metabolize and clear a long list of medications.
 A review of Berberis vulgaris and berberine's effects on cytochrome P450 documents this inhibition and its potential to raise blood levels of co-administered drugs14.
 This is not theoretical: a clinical pharmacokinetic study in renal-transplant recipients found berberine measurably increased blood concentrations of the immunosuppressant cyclosporine A15.
 That means berberine can dangerously amplify drugs cleared by CYP3A4 — statins, certain blood thinners, some blood-pressure and immunosuppressant medications, and others.
 If you take any prescription medication, berberine is a "ask your pharmacist or doctor first" supplement, not a casual add-on.

 Beyond interactions, berberine commonly causes GI side effects — cramping, diarrhea, constipation — especially at higher doses, which is one reason studies often split it into multiple smaller doses with meals.
+(For exactly what doses the trials used and why they're split, see our berberine dosage for weight loss breakdown, and for when any of these effects actually show up, our timeline on how long berberine takes to work.)
 It is not recommended in pregnancy or breastfeeding.

 The honest bottom line